-Landscape reference materials for your painting.
-Please bring photos printed on photo paper, preferably letter-size.
+Snow landscape reference materials for your painting.
+Please bring several photos printed on photo paper, and/or calendar or magazine pictures, preferably letter-size or larger.

-^{}Easels, chairs, and small tables are provided.
+Easels, chairs, and small tables are provided.
 Wear work clothes or bring an apron to protect your clothes.
 Bring or purchase nearby a lunch and beverage.